 MISSING IN ACTION: Two days after the massacre, on 19 December, a Battle Casualty Report from the Adjutant General's office in Washington D.C. officially declared Sgt.
 Cash as Missing In Action.
 Cecil's family was notified of this status on 4 January 1945.

 RETRIEVAL OF THE BODIES: It wasn't until 14 January, 1945, a month after the massacre that the Army Graves Registration Team retrieved the bodies.
 Metal detectors had to be used to locate the corpses in the deep snow.
-When the remains of the murdered American soldiers were dug out it was discovered that a some of the massacre victims had been mutilated.
-Some had their skulls crushed - a few of the bodies had had their eyes gouged out - with indications that one or more may have still been alive when this occurred.
+When the remains of the murdered American soldiers were dug out it was discovered that some of the massacre victims had been mutilated.
+Either Cecil or Ray supposedly had their left hand missing.
+Some of the soldiers had their skulls crushed - a few of the bodies had had their eyes gouged out - with indications that one or more may have still been alive when this occurred.
 One had a sign post stabbed through his torso.
 A few who had made it as far as a nearby roadway before collapsing had their entire bodies crushed probably by being run over by Nazi tanks.
 All bodies were tagged for identification.
 Cecil was body #82, tag #71.
 Each soldier was also photographed in the positions in which they were found including Cecil's crumpled, lifeless body laying in the frozen snow.

 AUTOPSY: The bodies were sent to Malmedy for autopsies where they were photographed again after being unloaded from the trucks.
 Medical personnel had great difficulty undressing the bodies for examination due to their frozen condition & had to cut the clothing off using knives & razors.
 Cecil's medical diagnosis: "Examination reveals perforating wound through the right parietal region causing compound comminuted fracture of the skull.
 The wound of entrance measures about one-half inch in diameter.
 This patient was shot through the helmet & liner & bled profusely, the helmet liner was filled with large amounts of blood clots."
 The personal effects found on Cecil were: A pair of glasses with case, black leather wallet with social security card, soldiers pay book, 20 francs in Belgian currency, comb, two pen knives, letters, finger nail clip & two keys.
 Outer clothing was a field jacket, fatigue trousers, leggings, overshoes.
 Additional personal effects were mentioned in a different report that weren't listed in the autopsy report: New Testament, ETO card, pictures, receipts, cards.
 Some of these items were damaged & discolored due to moisture & some were bloodstained.
 His personal effects were eventually shipped to his family.